The Tech Failings of Hawaii's Missile Alert - Slashdot

 I agree.
 Shit happens.
 Just was unfortunately some really bad shit in this case.
 I haven't made such public mistakes, but I've made some big ones.
 He is just a scape goat here.

-The real problems I see here is that A) it wasn't blatantly obvious (through using a different workflow and by clear visual (and audio?) indicators) that he was going down the live path rather than Test and B) that having permission to use the EBS doesn't automatically carry the ability to send a "oh shit! we didn't mean to do that" m
+The real problems I see here is that A) it wasn't blatantly obvious (through using a different workflow and by clear visual (and audio?) indicators) that he was going down the live path rather than Test and B) that having permission to use the EBS doesn't automatically carry the ability to send a "oh shit! we didn't mean to do that" message as well.

+At the point where the workflow path deviates between Test and Real it should be impossible for someone, no matter how rushed/tired/bored, to get it wrong.
+Glaringly different color schemes.
+Audio prompts.
+Full screen dialogs so they can't be paying attention to something else.
+Extra steps down the Live path.
+Having a second account confirm the action.
+Etc...

+Make it so that you have to be either blatantly ignorant or blatantly malicious to get to the point of sending a Live alert when you shouldn't.
+The timeliness nature of the system, however, does present some challenges since you want to delay getting the alert out as little as possible.

 You're right.
 If I had mod points, I'd give you a bump.
 Your insight that the blessing here outweighs the cost is one I haven't seen given enough attention.
 Fresh eyes will be looking at how the process should work to prevent mistakes and that's a good thing.
 Likely they'll find other areas that need improvement.